Toronto Tales with Rose Tavelli – Screen Writer

 Are there more opportunities for Canadians because of its proximity to the US?
 In terms of screenwriting, definitely.
 The US has a giant population, therefore, the bigger market.
 There’s more competition but also more money and demand for content.

-Who are some of your favourite Canadian writers? read widely so there are so many.
+Who are some of your favourite Canadian writers?
+I read widely so there are so many.
 Miriam Toews, Richard Wagamese, Thea Lim, Ann-Marie MacDonald, Cherie Dimaline, Alice Munro, Michael Ondaatje, Norman Doidge, Thomas King, Joseph Boyden, Heather O’Neill and of course Margaret Atwood.

 Would you describe yourself as bi-cultural given that you’ve lived half your life in Australia and half in Canada?
 How has that affected your writing (if at all)?
 For sure.
 My writing is more introspective, challenged and enriched by Toronto’s diversity and Canada’s cold climate.